 A wide receiver in football is one of the most exciting positions.
 The opportunity for big plays is endless when you play wide receiver.

-In this article, we will show you how to play wide receiver in football and things you can do to be a better wide receiver.
+This article will show you how to play wide receiver in football and things you can do to be a better wide receiver.

 Wide Receivers In Football